Pauchpock/UTC-GI/README.md

 # utc-gi04

-If you find this helpful, do not hesitate to reach out.
+If you find this helpful, do not hesitate to reach out to say thanks.

 ## Contributing